jmcnamara/xlsxwriter.lua/dev/docs/source/bugs.rst

 correctly in Excel 2011 for Mac and non-Excel applications such as OpenOffice and LibreOffice.
 Specifically the images may looked stretched or squashed.

-This is not specifically an xlsxwriter.lua issue.
+This is not specifically an ``xlsxwriter`` issue.
 It also occurs with files created in Excel 2007 and Excel 2010.

 Reporting Bugs
 ==============

-Here are some tips on reporting bugs in xlsxwriter.lua.
+Here are some tips on reporting bugs in ``xlsxwriter``.

 Upgrade to the latest version of the module
 -------------------------------------------

 The bug you are reporting may already be fixed in the latest version of the module.
-You can check which version of xlsxwriter.lua that you are using as follows::
+You can check which version of ``xlsxwriter`` that you are using as follows::

     lua -e 'W = require "xlsxwriter.workbook"; print(W.version)'